-Clinical Best Practices may recommend a collaborative, multimodal, multidisciplinary, patient-centered approach to treatment for various acute and chronic pain conditions to achieve optimal patient outcomes.
-For improved functionality, activities of daily living, and quality of life, clinicians are encouraged to consider and prioritize, when clinically indicated, non-pharmacologic approaches to pain management.^{54,300-305} Complementary and integrative health approaches for the treatment or management of pain conditions consist of a variety of interventions, including mind-body behavioral interventions, acupuncture and massage, osteopathic and chiropractic manipulation, meditative movement therapies (e.g., yoga, tai chi), and natural products, amongst others.306 The National Institutes of Health (NIH) National Center for Complementary and Integrative Health defines "complementary approaches" as those used in place of conventional medicine, noting that most patients who use non-mainstream approaches do so with conventional treatments.307 There are many definitions of "integrative" health care, but all involve bringing together conventional, complementary, and integrative health approaches in a coordinated way.
+Clinical best practices may recommend a collaborative, multimodal, multidisciplinary, patient-centered approach to treatment for various acute and chronic pain conditions to achieve optimal patient outcomes.
+For improved functionality, activities of daily living, and quality of life, clinicians are encouraged to consider and prioritize, when clinically indicated, nonpharmacologic approaches to pain management.^{54,302-307} Complementary and integrative health approaches for the treatment or management of pain conditions consist of a variety of interventions, including mind-body behavioral interventions, acupuncture and massage, osteopathic and chiropractic manipulation, meditative movement therapies (e.g., yoga, tai chi), and natural products.308 The National Institutes of Health (NIH) National Center for Complementary and Integrative Health defines "complementary approaches" as those nonmainstream practices that are used together with traditional medicine; it defines "alternative approaches" as those used in place of conventional medicine, noting that most patients who use nonmainstream approaches do so with conventional treatments.309 There are many definitions of "integrative" health care, but all involve bringing together conventional, complementary, and integrative health approaches in a coordinated way.

-CORY'S STORY PATIENT TESTIMONIAL

-I joined the Marines in 2005 and was deployed to Afghanistan.
+CORY'S STORY PATIENT TESTIMONIAL I joined the Marines in 2005 and was deployed to Afghanistan.
 In 2009, my team was hit by an IED.
 I was about 10 feet away and it launched me in the air.
 I sustained numerous shrapnel injuries.
 My right arm was ripped open down to my hand and I had some shrapnel in both of my legs and my left arm.
 Overall, I had 26 surgeries over 3 1/2 years in the hospital, where I started receiving alternative therapy.